Geothermal Heating and Cooling

 The standard whole–house dehumidifier consists of a refrigerant coil that cycles cold refrigerant to cause evaporation.
 The evaporation draws moisture from the air, along with heat.
 The excess moisture is siphoned away into the wastewater system.
 To prevent the cooling of the air from affecting the rest of the HVAC system, the dehumidifier will re–heat the air afterwards.

-We Offer Full Dehumidifier Services in Northeastern Indiana
+We Offer Full Dehumidifier Services in Warsaw, IN

 A dehumidifier needs to receive professional installation, since a poor job can result in a system that removes too much moisture from the air, creating dry conditions that bring their own set of problems.
 You can trust our experienced technicians at Collier's Heating & Air Conditioning to see that you have the ideal whole–house dehumidifier integrated into your HVAC system, and we’ll show you how to make the best use of it.
 We’re here whenever you need repairs or maintenance service for the system.

 If you occasionally run into problems with dry air during the winter, we also install humidifiers.
-Contact us in Northeastern Indiana, for help whenever you have trouble with any kind of humidity imbalance in your house.
+Contact us in Warsaw, IN, for help whenever you have trouble with any kind of humidity imbalance in your house.